eaton-lab/fundamentals/docs/class-ancestry-coalescent.md

 ### The coalescent
-- Those WF simulations were pretty slow.
-- We can do a MUCH faster approximation using probability alone, and model assumptions.
+- WF simulations are very slow, we can instead approximate this same process MUCH faster by using probability statements alone which are derived from the same model assumptions.
-- Kingman coalescent calculates the expected time until the next coalescence in a samples of k gene copies.
+- The Kingman coalescent calculates the expected time until the next coalescence event in a samples of k gene copies.
-- Repeating this process from k copies until 2 copies, you can build a genealogy of coalescent events in a population.
+- Repeating this process from when there are k copies, to k-1, k-2, ... until the final 2 copies coalesce results in a series of waiting times between coalescent events.
+By randomly joining samples at each of these waiting times we can build a coalescent genealogy.
 - This coalescent genealogy is a random variable -- a stochastic outcome that *could* represent the history of a set of gene copies in a population of size Ne.
 A different value of Ne would predict a coalescent genealogy with different average coalescent times.

 ### Applications of the coalescent
-- B/C relationships between pop Ne and sequence variation...
+- Allows for fast simulations under evolutionary models.
+- Can generate null expectations for genetic diversity and divergence of populations under different demographic model.
+- Can derive probability statements for

-- Estimate effective population size from genetic data.
+Estimate effective population sizes from genetic data.
-- We can simulate data under complex models:
-	- migration between populations of different sizes
-	- changing population sizes
-	- divergences between populations (more on this later).

-### Why so great?
-The coalescent has proved so
-popular primarily because it gives a natural framework for analysing samples of DNA sequences and also because it allows efficient simulation, following samples of genes rather than the whole population.
-(Barton 2007)

-We don't need to simulate whole genomes and populations.
+- Model the

 ----